uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/1-language-overview.md

 Your instructors for CAPP 30121 have chosen to use Python rather than another common language like Java, C, or C++ because it offers several advantages, such as greater readability.
 In addition, it is free, open-source, and general purpose; offers a rich and growing collection of libraries for data science and machine learning; and is currently used extensively within both academia and industry.

 In this section, we will not attempt to teach Python.
 Rather, we will introduce some of its basic symbols and syntax to (a) give you a better understanding of the Python-specific features offered by VS Code and (b) allow you to practice writing Python expressions in the final exercise.
-Let's get started!

 ## Anatomy of a Python File